moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 - How CC-CV charging works and why is it necessary.

-(I go more in depth on these topics in my
+(I go more in depth on these topics in my 00What I Learned.md)

 Here are my progress photos: